lacti/github-trending-slack-integration/README.md

 ### AWS Lambda

 If you don't think about a machine to run this script as a cron job, you can choose the AWS Lambda.
+It can run a lambda function periodically with CloudWatch's scheduler tick.
+I set to launch this function at every 9AM into `functions.report.events.schedule` at `serverless.yml`.

 You can deploy this into your lambda with your `AWS_PROFILE` environment variable by [`serverless`](https://serverless.com/).

 1. Check your AWS credentials, for example, `AWS_PROFILE` env.
 2. Install `serverless` with `yarn` command.
-3. Check your environment variables with referencing a `.envrc.example` file.
+3. Check your `SLACK_HOOK_URL` and `SCHEDULE` environment variables with referencing a `.envrc.example` file.
+4. Check the cron expression in `serverless.yml` file.
-4. `yarn deploy:lambda` to deploy.
+5. `yarn deploy:lambda` to deploy.

 It contains an API Gateway endpoint to call it manually, so you use `curl` to test it.